New York’s mask mandate is in jeopardy. Here’s what could happen next

-A Long Island judge on Monday declawed New York’s mask mandate, arguing the state doesn’t have the legal authority to enact it.
+A Long Island judge on Monday declawed New York State’s mask mandate, arguing the state doesn’t have the legal authority to enact it.
 Mask mandates have been in effect statewide, off and on, since April 2020.
 The most recent version, announced by Governor Kathy Hochul on December 10 amid the omicron surge, required masks or proof of vaccination at all New York indoor venues.
 It was set to expire on January 15, but on New Year’s Eve the state extended it for another two weeks, until February 1.

 In his decision last night, State Supreme Court Justice Thomas Rademaker wrote that New York lacked the power to enact a mandate like this without approval from the state legislature, meaning the mandate violated New York’s constitution.

 Hochul responded almost instantly, saying in a statement that she strongly disagreed with Rademaker’s ruling and would be “pursuing every option to reverse this immediately.”
-She added: “My responsibility as governor is to protect New Yorkers throughout this public health crisis, and these measures help prevent the spread of Covid-19 and save lives.”
+She added: “My responsibility as governor is to protect New Yorkers throughout this public health crisis, and these measures help prevent the spread of COVID-19 and save lives.”

-On Monday morning, state attorney general Letitia James said that her office was already preparing an appeal:
+On Monday morning, New York State attorney general Letitia James said that her office was already preparing an appeal:

 We’re appealing last night’s decision that struck down the mask mandate in New York.